TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 As I do this, I learn to articulate myself better, a skill I have always struggled with— Writing helps me— I find [words](https://www.todepond.com/wikiblogarden/academia/words) so—

-Whether I'm writing a script, or giving a talk, or leading a meeting— answering a question, there's writing involved, whether it's written down or not— on paper or with speech— with letters or voice— So I practise it— practise every day—
+Whether I'm writing a script, or giving a talk, or leading a meeting— answering a question, there's writing— always writing involved, whether it's written down or not— on paper or with speech— with letters or voice— So I practise it— practise every day—

 ## It's like a diary